 The following factors are commonly identified in other judicial bench books, academic literature, and a range of risk assessment tools as key signifiers of risk for the escalation of domestic and family violence.
 It is not an exhaustive list and other resources may include additional factors.
 The distinguishing characteristic of domestic and family violence is that it can present in many forms and can occur within a variety of relationships and is most likely to involve a complex pattern of controlling behaviour and violence over a period of time, rather than a single incident.
+This is often referred to as coercive control.
+One study has described coercive control as the ‘golden thread’ running through risk identification and assessment for domestic violence [Myhill & Hohl 2019].
 It is likely therefore that risk will heighten where a perpetrator increasingly engages in multiple forms of violence or abuse, or does so more frequently, intensely or severely.
 Judicial recognition of this is critical to understanding the ongoing and ever-changing risks of domestic and family violence unique to the circumstances of each case before the court, and the need to regularly reassess risk throughout the course of judicial proceedings [Bench guide for recognizing dangerousness in domestic violence cases].
 It is also important to recognise, more broadly, that certain groups within the community as identified in this bench book may be at greater risk of experiencing domestic and family violence, and may be more vulnerable to its impacts.
 Some people may belong to multiple groups that have been identified as being particularly vulnerable to domestic and family violence and, as a consequence, may experience heightened risk or vulnerability.

 The risk of life-threatening injury or death is reported to be higher where the past violence experienced by a victim occurred within the last year and included at least one incident where the perpetrator used or threatened to use a firearm or knife [Folkes et al 2012] or strangled or choked the victim [Glass et al 2008], or where the perpetrator made a death threat of any kind to the victim [Campbell et al 2003a], or where the frequency or severity of incidents of threatened or actual physical violence increased in the lead up to the life-threatening injury or death.
 Some victims however may never experience any form of actual or threatened physical violence and yet may still be at risk of death; in some reported cases, the homicide is the first incident.
+However, in many of these cases the homicide was preceded by coercive and controlling behaviour [NSW DV Death Review 2020].
 In these cases, there may be other important signifiers of risk evident in the perpetrator’s behaviour, such as: physical violence outside the intimate relationship; misuse of alcohol or drugs; intense jealousy towards the victim; or exercising a high level of prolonged control over the victim’s daily activities and life [Block 2009].
 Research demonstrates links between the experience of domestic and family violence and the development of mental health conditions in victims and this may place victims at risk of self-harm and suicide.

 US research [Training Institute of Strangulation Prevention] indicates that women who had experienced non-fatal strangulation by the perpetrator in the last year were twice as likely to be killed as women who had not [Block 2009].
 Other key studies in the US found that women who had experienced non-fatal strangulation were seven times more likely to be killed by their abusive partner [Douglas & Fitzgerald 2014].
 These women were also six times more likely to be a victim of attempted murder by their abusive partner [Glass et al 2008].
 Strangulation is sometimes referred to as garrotting or choking.
+Strangulation has been identified as one of the behaviours that often forms part of a pattern of behaviours underpinning coercive control [Thomas et al 2014].
 A recent Western Australian study highlights the strong association between non-fatal strangulation and intimate partner sexual assault [Zilkins et al 2016].

 Limited Australian research in this area necessitates referencing Canadian and US sources.
 It is important to note that firearms are more prevalent and easier to obtain in the US than in Canada and Australia.
 A Canadian study found that where a firearm was present in the home, the risk of severe harm caused by weapons was heightened.
 This was the case even though the firearm was generally not used, and the harm was caused by another kind of weapon [Folkes et al 2012].